Credit policy - how to design and apply an effective credit policy in your business

 It can be as simple as: what do we do with new customers?
 Does someone have to authorize credit for customers?
 And how do store staff deal with customers who have an outstanding balance with you?

 Most accounting and ERP programs today allow you to set a credit limit on a customer, so make sure you make use of this feature.
-If your accounting software doesn't have this feature, sales and store staff will need to get an overview of the customer's outstanding balance before sending new goods to the customer.
+If your accounting program doesn't have this feature, sales and store staff will need to get an overview of the customer's outstanding balance before new items are sent out to the customer.

 Want to know more?